Azsu-rae/AutoRent/README.txt

 +-> .
 Show loading states
 +-> .
 Operation Cancelling

-+-> . foreignKey picker
++-> . make the form a dialog that opens when you press a button +-> . foreignKey picker
 +-> .
 Different visiblity for managers and admins
 +-> .
 Consistent & Compelete Business Logic